thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Documentation/3-Tutorial-Reviews.md

 ---
 title: Tutorial Reviews
 sidebar:
+  label: 3.
+Tutorial Reviews
   order: 3
 ---

-## Guide to Filling out the Tutorial Review
+## Filling out the Tutorial Review

 After completing a tutorial review card.
 Please fill out the information under the designated spot on this page for the tutorial, using the following template: